Standard Life leads FTSE higher after asset disposal deal

 * Focus on European Central Bank’s policy meeting

-LONDON, Sept 4 (Reuters) - Britain’s top share index edged up on Thursday to trade near a 14-year high, with Standard Life leading gains in insurers and adding the most points to the FTSE 100 after agreeing to sell its Canadian operations.
+LONDON, Sept 4 (Reuters) - Britain’s top share index edged higher on Thursday to trade near a 14-year high, with Standard Life leading insurers higher and adding the most points to the index after agreeing to sell its Canadian operations.

-The UK life insurance index climbed 1 percent, boosted by an 8.5 percent surge in shares of Standard Life following its deal worth about C$4 billion ($3.7 billion) in cash with Manulife Financial Corp.
+The UK life insurance index climbed 1.2 percent, the top sectoral gainer, boosted by a 9.5 percent surge in shares of Standard Life following its deal worth about C$4 billion ($3.7 billion) in cash with Manulife Financial Corp .

 The companies said they will also expand an existing wealth and asset management partnership, with Manulife distributing Standard Life funds in Canada, the United States and Asia, and Standard Life doing the same in the UK retail market.